 Minimum Degree Requirements

-The Master of Science program requires from 15 to 27 hours of course work in related fields (including NR 378, and NR 306), a public research seminar presented at the annual graduate student symposium, a research proposal, a comprehensive examination, and three to fifteen credits of thesis/project research.
+The Master of Science program requires from 15 to 27 hours of course work in related fields (including NR 378, and NR 306), a public research seminar presented at the annual graduate student symposium, a research proposal, a comprehensive examination, and 3 to 15 hours of thesis/project research.
 An oral defense of the thesis/project is required of all students.